RubyLearning/blog/content/post/2007/01/26/locating-office-space.md

 ---
-title: "Locating Office Space"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-01-26"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-01-26
+layout: post
+title: Locating Office Space
 ---

 Continuing with our series of blog posts with respect to ‘[Setting Up An IT Company In India](http://rubylearning.com/blog/2007/01/20/setting-up-an-it-company-in-india/)‘,